 1. Tournament Format.
-Teams will be organized into groups of 4, 5, 6, 7, or 8 teams.
-Teams will be scheduled for either group or round robin play (with a minimum of 3 games scheduled over two days).
+Teams will be organized into groups of 4, 5, 6, 8 or 9 teams.
+Teams will be scheduled for either group or round robin play (with a minimum of 3 games scheduled over 2 or 3 days).
 The point system of 3 points for a win, one point for a tie and zero points for a loss will be totaled to determine first and second place teams in round robin play.
 The winner of each group will advance and play in a final division match to determine first and second place teams.

 2. Preliminary and round robin matches may end in a tie with no overtime period played.
 If at the conclusion of a championship match, the score is tied, two full 5 minute overtime periods will be played to the conclusion of each of the overtime periods (No golden goal).
 If the score remains tied after both overtime periods, the winner will be determined per FIFA procedures for “Penalty Kicks”.

 3. Referees.
 The tournament will attempt to provide referees as follows for each game, but realize modifications might be made due to availability of referees when a game is to be played.